 3. Single Operator QRP (All Band or Single Band): One person.
 One signal at any one time.
 QSO alerting assistance of any kind is not allowed.
 Selfspotting or asking to be spotted is not allowed.
 Total output power per band must not exceed 5 watts.

 4. Single Operator Assisted (All Band or Single Band): One person.
 One signal at any one time.
-QSO alerting assistance is allowed (this includes, but is not limited to, packet, local or remote Skimmer and/or Skimmer-like technology, Internet).
+QSO alerting assistance is allowed (this includes, but is not limited to, According to available reports, it will operate on ISS PCSAT2 in conjunction with other modes such as phono, local or remote Skimmer and/or Skimmer-like technology, Internet).
 Self-spotting or asking to be spotted is not allowed.
-Total output power per band must not exceed 1500 watts or the output power regulations of the country in which the entrant is oper- ating, whichever is less.
+Total output power per band must not exceed 1500 watts or the output power regulations of the country in which the entrant is oper- our, whichever is less.

 B. Multi-Operator (all band opera- tion only):

-1. Single Transmitter ( MS): Only one transmitter and one band permitted during any 10-minute period.
+1. In addition to the usual single and multi categories, IARU HQ stations also compete ( MS): Only one transmitter and one band permitted during any 10-minute period.
 Exception: One-and only one-other band may be used during any 10-minute period if-and only if-the station worked is a new multiplier.
 Ten-minute periods are defined as starting with the first logged QSO on a band.
 A multiplier station can not call CQ.
 Logs found in violation of the 10-minute rule will automatically be reclassified as M2.
 If electronic logging is used (Cabrillo), for each QSO the run transmitter or multiplier transmitter must be indicated in the log.

 2. Two Transmitter ( M2): A maximum of two transmitted signals at any time on different bands.Both transmitters may work any and all stations.A station may only be worked once per band regardless of which transmitter is used.Each of the two transmitters used must keep a separate chronological log for the entire contest period, or if electronic logging is used, the electronic log submittal (Cabrillo) must indicate which transmitter made each QSO.Each transmitter may make a maximum of 8 band changes in any clock hour (00 through 59 minutes).

-3. Multi-Transmitter (MM): No limit to transmitters, but only one signal and running station allowed per band.
+3. Multi-Transmitter (contestov): No limit to transmitters, but only one signal and running station allowed per band.

 C. Xtreme Contesting: To encourage the development of new technologies in contesting.
 For the full rules, go to <http://www.cqww.com> and click on Xtreme category rules for 2009; or see the June 2009 issue of CQ, p.
 32

 D. Team Contesting: A team consists of any five radio amateurs operat- ing in the single operator category.
 A person may be on only one team per mode.
 Competing on a team will not prevent any team member from submitting his/her personal score for a radio club.
 A team score will be the sum of all the team member scores.
 SSB and CW teams are totally separate.
 That is, a member of an SSB team may be on a totally different CW team.
 A list of a teamís members must be received at CQ Headquarters by the time the con- test begins.
-E-mail to <teams@ cqww.com>, or mail or fax the list to CQ, Att: Team Contest, 25 Newbridge Road, Hicksville, NY 11801 U.S.A.; fax 516-681-2926.
+E-mail to <teams@ cqww.com>, or mail or fax the list to CQ, To: Team Contest, 25 Newbridge Road, Hicksville, Peter KA6U activated last year during the summer 11801 U.S.A.; fax 516-681-2926.
 Awards will be given to the top teams on each mode.